Feeling my way through the darknessAvicii – Wake Me Up

 I rushed back to change and headed back out to the theater district in a shared Lyft.
 Sometimes you make some incredible connections in the back of a Lyft.
 This one was with a couple who were visiting, but after a little bit of an inebriated conversation (on the women’s end), she found out that I was attending fashion week shows and showing in London.
 In return, I found out that she worked in the industry as a reporter for various fashion outlets.
 We connected on Instagram and she gave me advice on who I should reach out to.
 It was great.
 The Lyft arrived at their location and I wished them adieux.
 I was dropped off next…Sony Music Hall for Fashion X.

 I love seeing the attendees arrive as much as I love seeing the designers’ creations, especially the younger crowds.
 The fashion forwardness of these events makes me feel like I am totally in my element.
 I sit back and watch in awe of the creativity, the confidence and the individuality of the attendees.
 I, myself, chose to wear a Grecian, Goddess-like dress I had been convinced I needed in my life.
-Mauve, plunging neckline, strategic cutouts and floor length, it was probably more a beach, poolside or wine festival attire, but paired with a turquoise squash blossom necklace a cropped denim jacket and my big hair.
+Mauve, plunging neckline, strategic cutouts, a slit and floor length, it was probably more a beach, poolside or wine festival attire, but paired with a turquoise squash blossom necklace a cropped denim jacket and my big hair.
 It seemed appropriate for this event and other attendees agreed as I received several compliments on my look.

 That’s the other thing about these events, true fashionistas love to give love to looks that are killing it and take pictures of it as well.
 The venue was a music hall.
 The alcohol was flowing, and this particular event was all about PRIDE.
 It was fabulous.
 I headed back to about 9:20pm.
 Lucas beat me back he was hanging out in the hall on the phone when I arrived.
 I sneaked by into his apartment to freshen up.
 A few minutes later we headed out.
 We decided to go around the corner to a Japanese diner he’s found of.
 As we sat down, he asked if there was anything I wouldn’t try.
 I said I don’t eat babies: veal, lamb, etc… I also mentioned I’m doing Keto, so lower carbs, but as I always do, I left it up to him to order.
 He ordered Orion Lagers, grilled veggies, fried squid, deep fried quail eggs, and dumplings to start.
 Keto was out the door and my carb debauchery for this trip began.